 The programme soon established a close relationship with Keble College, one of the largest, friendliest and best equipped of the Oxford colleges.
 That connection continues today.

 In 2014, CMRS became part of the global network of Middlebury College Schools Abroad.
 Founded in Vermont in 1800, Middlebury is among the best known liberal arts institutions in the U.S. It has long been a leader in the field of international education, with programmes operating around the world.

 Middlebury-CMRS students are associate members of Keble College, Oxford, with access to all its facilities.
 They also hold Bodleian Library cards.

 The programme curriculum has been widened to include Humanities courses in all subjects and periods, including 19th and 20th century topics.
 Languages and some Social Science courses are also available.

-For faculty, CMRS provides a haven and meeting place to exchange ideas and pursue individual research interests: CMRS convenes annual faculty conferences and provides the opportunity for faculty to pursue their individual projects with guidance from CMRS as required.
-For scholars at all levels, it provides opportunities to attend lectures and discussions.
-In Oxford itself, CMRS funds the CMRS Career Development Fellowship at Keble College and is proud to be the home of the Feneley Library Trust which holds over 20,000 volumes in total dedicated to the interdisciplinary study of the medieval and early modern periods, as well as caring for several specialised collections on permanent loan.
+Middlebury-CMRS also funds the CMRS Career Development Fellowship at Keble College and is proud to be the home of the Feneley Library Trust.
+The Feneley Library holds over 16,000 volumes dedicated to the interdisciplinary study of the medieval and early modern periods, as well as caring for several specialised collections on permanent loan.